Venice Carnival: Plan Your Trip from Milan and Enjoy an Unforgettable Overnight Stay

 1

-The Venice Carnival, one of the oldest and most famous festivals in the world, runs from February 14 to March 4, 2025, offering a magical blend of history, art, and unforgettable celebrations.
+The Venice Carnival, one of the oldest and most famous festivals in the world, runs from January 31 to February 17, 2026, offering a magical blend of history, art, and unforgettable celebrations.
 If you’re in Milan during this period, why not escape for a night or two to fully immerse yourself in the magic of Venice?
 Here’s how to plan your trip and make the most of this extraordinary event.

 Getting to Venice from Milan